floop93/AGO-Amatron-UDP/README.md

     +12V always - pin 9
     +12V on signal pin 8

-it allow to operate 13 section
+It allow to operate 13 section

+To avoid using physical switch for power on, use pin 8 to trigger relay (through transistor circuit) to deliver power from pin 9 (i'm not sure if it's safe to use pin 8 as power source)